lynchnf/gurps-combat/README.md

 ## Currently working on

-* Check that unbalanced weapons have not already be used to parry this round.
+* Change weaponModeName to modeName.
+* Combine weaponName and defendingItemName.

 ## TODO

-* Combine weaponName and defendingItemName.
 * Combine toHitRoll, toDefendRoll, forDeathCheckRoll, and forUnconsciousnessCheckRoll.
 * Validate defenses for ranged weapons.
 * Clear combatRanged if not aiming or attacking with a ranged weapon.